-As codified as it was refined, the art of feminine adornment at the imperial court of the Ming was among the most delicate and singular in Chinese gold craftsmanship.
+As codified as it was refined, the art of feminine adornment during the Ming period was among the most delicate and singular in Chinese gold craftsmanship.

 Gold has been considered a symbol of wealth and social status since High Antiquity, much like bronze, jade and silk.
-At the Ming imperial court (1368-1644, gold craftsmanship achieved unparalleled luxury and delicacy.
+During the Ming Period (1368-1644), gold craftsmanship achieved unparalleled luxury and delicacy.
 This unparalleled refinement in the art of jewellery, with its unique and intricate aesthetics, reflects the splendour of the Ming dynasty, regarded today as a golden era of Chinese civilisation.

 Ming emperors are famous for building the Forbidden City and the Great Wall of China; however the dynastsy also saw significant maritime explorations.
 By the turn of the 16th century, towns in the south benefitted from this commerce and a new class of wealthy merchants emerged.
 Luxury products became particularly popular symbols of social status and wealth and were no longer exclusive to the aristocracy.